Need help with booking? Send us a message.

 Asiana Treks and Tours offers custom departures to match your seasonal preference and will advise on gear and preparation based on your travel month.

-One unique aspect of the Helambu Ama Yangri Trek is that it does not require a domestic flight, making it more reliable and cost-effective.
-However, if you’re connecting this trek with other Himalayan regions like Everest, Pokhara, or Chitwan, understanding Nepal’s domestic flight system is helpful.
+One unique aspect of the Helambu Ama Yangri Trek is that it has no domestic flights, making it more reliable and cost-effective.

 The Helambu Ama Yangri Trek is a moderately challenging trek, suitable for trekkers with a reasonable level of fitness and hiking experience.
 You don’t need to be an athlete, but you should be able to walk 5–7 hours per day on undulating terrain, often uphill.